 An association of European Research Funding Organisations (RFO) and Research Performing Organisations (RPO), based in Brussels.
 It promotes the collective interests of these organizations and supports its member organisations in their efforts to foster European research.
 It will strengthen the European Research Area through its direct engagement with key partners.

-is a German initiative to support founders of start-up companies in the field of Life Sciences and Chemistry.
+A German initiative to support founders of start-up companies in the field of Life Sciences and Chemistry.

-supports and funds science & technology in a broad cross-section of the UK research community.
+Supports and funds science & technology in a broad cross-section of the UK research community.
 Particularly in the fields Biology and Medicine, Energy Research, Environment, and Nuclear Physics.

-is an independent, non-profit organization focusing on selected funding initiatives, currently 20, grouped into the areas: Persons and Structures, International Focus, and Challenges - for Academia and Society.
+An independent, non-profit organization focusing on selected funding initiatives, currently 20, grouped into the areas: Persons and Structures, International Focus, and Challenges – for Academia and Society.
 It endeavors to provide effective stimuli for research and to establish forward-looking topics.

-supports excellent researchers in biomedical research and the medical humanities, with the aim of improving human and animal health.
+Supports excellent researchers in biomedical research and the medical humanities, with the aim of improving human and animal health.

 ► If you know of any additional sources of funding, please either sign in and leave a comment or contact us and we will add it to the list.

-Article Views: 7422
+Article Views: 51431

 Please note that to comment on an article you must be registered and logged in.